Anubhav1Shukla/Backend-topics/README.md

 5. Contributing:
 Contributions to this project are welcome!
 If you have suggestions for improvements, open a new issue or submit a pull request with your changes.
 Please follow the existing code style and conventions.

-6. License:
-This project is licensed under the MIT License.

 Feel free to explore the provided examples and experiment with different configurations.
 If you have any questions or encounter any issues, don't hesitate to reach out.
 Happy coding! 🚀